The publisher’s way to go from surviving to thriving.

 2. Not only does the duopoly take a piece of the ad dollar on the way to the publisher, the digital advertising ecosystem is extremely ineffective.
 The programmatic supply chain study carried by PwC and ISBA in the UK showed that even if we speak about the 15 top advertisers (Pepsico, Nestle, HSBC, Vodafone, etc.) who serve the ads to the 12 top British publishers (The Guardian, Telegraph, etc.), there are an average of 300 ad-tech intermediaries between advertiser and publisher.
-That results in regular delays when the webpage is loading, in unsecured transfers of user data, and with privacy risks to publishers from uncontrolled vendors.
+That results in regular delays when the webpage is loading, in unsecured transfers of user data, and in privacy risks to publishers from uncontrolled vendors.
 In the end, even in the case of top publishers, a maximum of 50% of advertiser money is spent on their inventory.
 For small and mid-size publishers, this share is even much less (15-30%).
-It sounds strange especially when compared with Google/Facebook where everything is internal.
-They are often described as ‘a walled garden’.
+It sounds strange, especially when compared with Google/Facebook where everything is internal.
+They are often described as a ‘walled garden’.

 3. The fraudulent traffic works against publishers.
 The same research from ISBA showed that even when we explore money distribution between top British advertisers and publishers, 20% of it is unattributable costs.
-The fraud in digital ads is a big and well-known topic.
-At the peak, it reached up to 70% of the digital ad money.
+Fraud in digital ads is a big and well-known topic.
+At its peak, it reached up to 70% of the digital ad money.
 Now, the market has overcome such crazy numbers.
 However, digital ad fraud is still in the top-3 for illicit money, together with the weapon and drugs market.
 For certain, it’s much easier to eliminate fraud inside your ‘a walled garden’ within Google or Facebook user services.
 You can control each impression in every step.
 But it’s a critical issue for the market with thousands of participants where publishers work.

 4. GDPR defines third-party cookies as an unsecured practice.
-Safari and Mozilla blocked third-party cookies a long time ago, and resulted with an inability for user identification by publishers.
+Safari and Mozilla blocked third-party cookies a long time ago, and resulted in an inability for user identification by publishers.
 User identification is one of the biggest issues in the post-cookie era.
 The same collapse is coming for iOS14 with Apple taking control on IDFA usage for App developers.
 So the user ID is mostly blocked from both websites and apps.
 That means that without user identification, publishers are not efficient in spending ad dollars.
 Based on research from Deloitte and Google, a similar amount of revenue decline is shown for publishers without third-party cookies for around a 52% dropdown.
 Once again, duopoly platforms use internal identifiers and are not affected by the new regulation.

 5. The information about the identified user is the key to ad performance.
 And even better, if you know the audience well, you can serve more precise ads and have more value with every impression for an advertiser.
-The GDPR has been oriented to return the control to the user and avoid duopoly domination in the personal data area.
+The GDPR has been oriented to return control to the user and avoid duopoly domination in the personal data area.
 Instead of this, we have an even bigger domination as a result of GDPR due to the legal limitations related to the sharing of third-party data.
 Meanwhile, the personal data for ads inside Youtube/Google search/Instagram/FB is not related to these limitations, simply because there is no sharing data externally.
 These processes are internal within the Google or Facebook systems.
 The positive change for personal data sharing secureness intended by the GDPR is tremendous.
 Along with that, companies without their own huge personal databases (eg. news websites or apps) will have less ability to compete effectively for advertisers than ever before.

 6. The effectiveness of ads delivered is a crucial part.
 The growth of programmatic ads is even higher than the whole digital ads market growth.
 The better you relate an effective audience to your product, the better conversion rate for ads you can accomplish.
 As a result, the value for such an impression with the defined audience is much higher.
-With better trained AI/ML models and more unified input data about users you can offer the more relevant audience to dvertisers.
+With better trained AI/ML models and more unified input data about users you can offer a more relevant audience to advertisers.
 Everybody knows how active Google, Facebook, and Amazon are in the AI area.
 The growth of the ads' effectiveness is priceless.
 At the same time, the digital ads ecosystem outside the giants is completely unstructured, without unified user IDs and unified databases.

 Just to summarise, the competition for advertising money is completely dominated by two companies.
 The duopoly captures 80% of ad market growth.
 They’re not running out of their inventory.
 They will simply move to the point where 2 or 3 companies will completely control what to sell to buyers.
-While media-buying giants also function as content platforms, those companies direct clients' campaign budget, creating a conflict of interest.
+While media-buying giants also function as content platforms, those companies direct clients' campaign budgets, creating a conflict of interest.
 The GDPR with good intentions, created an ability for the duopoly to increase domination even more than before.
-At the end of the day, websites and apps will survive via paid subscriptions while decreasing their chance for competition with free services from Google & Facebook.
+At the end of the day, websites and apps will survive via paid subscriptions while decreasing their chance of competition with free services from Google & Facebook.
 Individuals in this scenario will pay twice.
-One time for products they buy containing the prices for ads served to them via duopoly platforms and the second time by paying for a subscription to use their favorite websites, apps, and games.
+One time for products they buy containing the prices for ads served to them via duopoly platforms and the second time by paying for a subscription to use their favourite websites, apps, and games.

 To put an Individual in the center is the solution

 It feels like a total dead end without any positive perspective for publishers and users.
 The dictatorship of the tech giants looks unavoidable at first glance. myGaru has a graceful solution.
-Instead of creating multiple workarounds around the law as most of the digital ads industry is focused on, We simply put an individual in the center of the market.
+Instead of creating multiple workarounds around the law as most of the digital ads industry is focused on, We simply put an individual in the centre of the market.
 We are creating a trusted and transparent ecosystem where we unite publishers with advertisers and put user control as the main component of it.
 That gives publishers more than they desire, even in their wildest dreams: